 Of course, some topics don’t need data, but articles with too many generic ideas and no tangible examples shouldn’t be considered for serious purposes.

-You can also look for the data you need and see if it matches what the author is saying.
+You can also search for the data you need and verify if it aligns with what the author is saying.
 If not, just ignore it and treat it as entertainment.

 Evaluate The Website

-Many websites offer valuable content without mentioning the author.
-So how can you be sure about what they say?
+Many websites offer valuable content without disclosing the author’s name.
+So, how can you be sure about what they say?
 In this scenario, you must evaluate the website and the company behind it.

 Check the comment boxes and see if many people disagree with what they say.
 Research their reviews and verify their ratings.
 Look for their About page and check what their main goal is and who their team of experts is.
 This information will help you determine how much they know about the topic in question.